 31st March - "lying in bed in my London flat aware that something big is about to happen...blink....blink"

-1st April - "boarding Vietnam airlines, let's try watching a Vietnamese film and get my brain ready...beep for an Asian pot noodle"
+1st April - "boarding Vietnam airlines, let's try watching a Vietnamese film to get my brain ready...beep for an Asian pot noodle"

-2nd April - "touch down on Vietnamese soil, a sea of black heads move towards me, something strange is growing inside me, its the feeling of becoming the dominant race, this is what it must feel like to be English : o"
+2nd April - "touch down on Vietnamese soil, a sea of black heads move towards me, a strange feeling is growing inside me, its the feeling of becoming the dominant race"

-3rd April - "5am in the morning, woken up by a local lady selling potatoes, lay there in the dark, eyes wide open soaking in a very poignant moment.
-This woman's mundane script selling potatoes has made me realize for the first time 'I am home'.
+3rd April - "5am in the morning, woken up by a local lady selling potatoes, lay there in the dark, eyes wide open soaking in a very poignant moment; it’s the first time I realise 'I am home'.

 5th April - "Manzi Gallery, such elegance and beauty, can't believe this is here.
 Munch Munch with Fabiola.

 6th April - "burst in to tears, haven't stopped, a flood of water pours out over my script".
-I also discover I wouldn't be much different if I grew up in gere in Nam.
+I also discover I wouldn't have been much different if my mother never left.
 One big question answered!"

-7th April - "Saigon is melting me! where's colonial Vietnam gone, not as many old ladies sitting on the side walk and bicycles selling steam buns and sweet potato?!
+7th April - "Saigon is melting me! where's colonial Vietnam gone? where are all the old ladies sitting on the side walk and the bicycles selling steam buns?!
 I go to a friends BBQ and I'm so aware of my strong British accent.
 It sounds strange"

-"easing up my grip on the back of Fabiola's motor cycle now, loving the wind in my hair, visual feast"
+"easing up my grip on the back of Fabiola's motor cycle now, loving the wind in my hair"

 8th April - "All the Viet Kieu's describe the same instinctive feeling before they made the decision to move their whole lives back to Vietnam, that's exactly what's going on inside me.
-Linh's crazy cat attacking me : o"
+Linh's crazy cat attacking me"

 "So much to learn from the local Vietnamese, Fabs is more Vietnamese than I am.
-It's much more difficult to be an Artist here, but what drives these individuals?
-Dinh Q Le and these artists are paving the way"
+It's much more difficult to be an Artist here, but what drives these individuals?"

-9th April - "raid a vintage stall in Saigon, try on some hats, ponce around a night market with Letting going and letting loose for the first time on the trip"
+9th April - "raid a vintage stall in Saigon, try on some hats, ponce around a night market, letting going and letting loose"

-9th April - "Vietnam is saying yes to new contemporary art space"
+9th April - "Vietnam is saying yes to new the contemporary art space"

 10th April - "The Vietnamese streets of Saigon offer a 1 hour massage for £4, ridiculous"